Project

 Using Data to Overcome Wellbeing Challenges Across the Life Spectrum

-This PhD project is a collaboration with Health and Wellbeing Queensland.
+This project is a collaboration with Health and Wellbeing Queensland.
 It applies predictive modelling to datasets for useful insights into urban, rural, and remote communities to drive innovation and change in clinical settings.
-The co-designed research will build new data platforms, using obesity data as an exemplar, across the life course and linking it with clinical data from hospital care (from Queensland’s new EMR implementation) as well as population health and community data.
-It will involve attention to the careful curation of data from different Government departments and services.
+It commenced in April 2022 with the recruitment of PhD Researcher Hechuan Wen at The University of Queensland.
+The co-designed research will build new data platforms, using obesity data as an exemplar, across the life course and linking it with clinical data from hospital care as well as population health and community data.
+It will utilise the knowledge gained to drive precision prevention practice change that will meet and overcome the growing burden of chronic disease in our society.

 About the Project